mattiaspalmgren/game-of-life/README.md

 `*` represents alive cells, and `.` dead ones.

 ## How to run
-Run the attached jar file with the size of the world and initial alive positions as input parameters.
+Generate and run jar file with the size of the world and initial alive positions as input parameters.
 For brevity quadratic worlds are assumed, so the first input argument represents the size of full world.

 Example: